kostyantin2216/trade-it-app/README.md

 - Implentation of XMLPullParser for reading RSS News Feeds.

 # Phase 3
-- Build a java web server from scratch for storing data and registering leads with brokers: TODO: add link to server repo
+- Build a java web server from scratch for storing data and registering leads with brokers: <a href="https://github.com/kostyantin2216/trade-it-server">Server Repository</a>

 # Phase 4
 - Installation of Crashlytics for crash reporting and Answers for analytics using Fabric Android SDK.